Armenian genocide recognition

 The recognition of the Armenian genocide is the acknowledgement of the fact that the Ottoman Empire's systematic massacres and forced deportation of Armenians from 1915 to 1923, both during and after the First World War, constituted genocide.

-Most historians outside Turkey recognize the fact that the Ottoman Empire's persecution of Armenians was a genocide.
-However, despite the recognition of the genocidal character of the massacre of Armenians in scholarship as well as in civil society, some governments have been reticent to officially acknowledge the killings as genocide, due to political concerns regarding their relations with the Turkish government.
+Outside of Turkey and Azerbaijan, the historical consensus is that the Ottoman Empire's persecution of Armenians was a genocide.
+Despite this consensus, some governments have been reticent to officially acknowledge the killings as genocide, due to political concerns regarding their relations with the Turkish government.

+The Turkish government has demanded Armenia abandon genocide recognition efforts as a condition for normalizing diplomatic relations and lifting the ongoing Turkish-Azeri blockade of Armenia.
+In contrast, Armenia has consistently advocated for establishing diplomatic relations with Turkey and reopening the border without any preconditions.

-As of 2025, the governments and parliaments of 34 countries, including Argentina, Austria, Brazil, Canada, France, Germany, Greece, Italy, Mexico, the Netherlands, Poland, Portugal, Russia, Sweden, the United States and Uruguay, have formally recognized the Armenian genocide, Uruguay having been the first nation to do so.
+As of 2026, the governments and parliaments of 34 countries, including Argentina, Austria, Brazil, Canada, France, Germany, Greece, Italy, Mexico, the Netherlands, Poland, Portugal, Russia, Sweden, the United States and Uruguay, have formally recognized the Armenian genocide, Uruguay having been the first nation to do so.
 The governments of Azerbaijan, Turkey, and Pakistan deny the genocide.

-On 24 January 2025, the Prime Minister of Armenia, Nikol Pashinyan, questioned the historical context of the issue: "We must understand what happened and why it happened.
-How is it that in 1939 there was no Armenian genocide [recognition] agenda and how is it that in 1950 the Armenian genocide agenda emerged?".
-He later publicly questioned the reasonableness of genocide resolutions adopted by the parliaments of some countries, saying that they undermine stability in the region: "When very distant countries make such decisions and when joy [in Armenia] from that decision fades, the next question arises: What Armenia has gained from it?".
-Following these statements, Pashinyan and his administration, including Foreign Minister Ararat Mirzoyan, announced that international recognition of the Armenian Genocide is not a foreign policy priority.